go-furnace/go-furnace/README.md

 simply deploy an application into a robust, self-healing, redundant environment.
 The environment is configurable through the CloudFormation Template.
 A sample can be found in the `templates` folder.

-The application to be deployed is currently handled via GitHub, but later on, S3 based deployment will also be supported.
+The application to be deployed is handled via GitHub, or S3.

 A sample application is provider under the `furnace-codedeploy-app` folder.